 28. Cariveau DP, M Roswell, T Harrison, MA Genung, J Gibbs, R Winfree.
 Pollinator habitat restorations benefit bees, favoring neither rare nor common species.
-Submission to Journal of Applied Ecology planned in early 2022.
+Submission to Journal of Applied Ecology planned in summer 2022.

-24. Genung MA, J Reilly, NM Williams, A Buderi, J Gardner, R Winfree.
-Rare and declining bee species are key to maintaining pollination of wildflowers and crops.
-In review at Ecology, December 2021.
+25. Genung MA, J Reilly, NM Williams, A Buderi, J Gardner, R Winfree (2022) Rare and declining bee species are key to maintaining pollination of wildflowers and crops.
+Ecology, in press.

 21. Genung MA, JW Fox, R Winfree (2020) Dominance predicts the contributions of lost species to ecosystem function in nature, but not biodiversity experiments.
 Global Ecology and Biogeography, 29:1531-1541. pdf